-A Ukrainian woman who fled the war to find safety in the UK was instead trafficked for sexual exploitation by the man who sponsored her.
-Galyna had met him on a dating website a few years before the Russian invasion, and thought she could trust him after having chatted with him over that time.
+A Ukrainian woman who fled the war to find safety was instead trafficked for sexual exploitation by the man who sponsored her.
+Galyna\ had met him on a dating website a few years before the Russian invasion, and thought she could trust him after having messaged with him over that time.
 When the war started, he messaged her and offered to be her sponsor and to set her up with a job.